Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 - Second Step: Stir in the honey and pineapple juice until well blended.

-- Third Step: Create the slurry by combining a little water and cornstarch until smooth then stirring it into the pot.
+- Third Step: Create the slurry by combining a small amount of water and cornstarch until smooth, then stirring it into the pot.

 - Fourth Step: Simmer until it thickens, about 10 minutes.
 Make sure to stir periodically.